void-linux/void-docs/src/config/power-management.md

 ## acpid

-The `acpid` service for [acpid(8)](https://man.voidlinux.org/acpid.8) is installed and enabled by default.
+The `acpid` service for [acpid(8)](https://man.voidlinux.org/acpid.8) is installed and, if Void was installed from a live image using the local source, will be enabled by default.
 ACPI events are handled by `/etc/acpi/handler.sh`, which uses [zzz(8)](https://man.voidlinux.org/zzz.8) for suspend-to-RAM events.

 ## elogind